tomgazit/University-Material-Manager/README.md

 This platform uses some Linux apps that has to be installed in order for it to work as expected.
 There are 8 steps that you need to take care of:

-1. First, copy all the files to your www directory (must be a linux servers running at least CentOs 6.6).
+1. First, copy all the files to your www directory (must be a linux server running at least CentOs 6.6).
 2. Install PHP (Minimum version: 5.5).
  2.1 In php.ini set upload_max_size to at least 200M (or the biggest filesize you think students will upload).
  2.2 In php.ini set memory_limit to at least 256M.